 At Lapford Community Primary School, we believe reading is key for academic success, and we make it priority to provide pupils with the appropriate skills and attitudes to create a love of reading and inspire pupils to read for enjoyment.

 From their very first day at school, children are systematically taught the skills that they need to be able to read independently.
-Phonics teaching begins when the children start school in Reception, following the 'Bug Club’ phonics scheme.
+Phonics teaching begins when the children start school in Reception, following the 'Twinkl’ phonics scheme.
 We want to ensure that all children have access to a range of high quality literature throughout their time with us, regardless of their ability.
 Whilst children are developing their ability to recognise, use and blend letter sounds, they are introduced to the joy of reading through immersion in picture books, big books, stories and factual books.
 The children take books to read at home daily, which match the phonics phase that they are learning.
 In Year One, we continue to teach discrete phonics sessions ensuring children have regular opportunities to apply their increasing phonic knowledge when reading a range of texts.

 From Year 2, the children undertake regular guided reading sessions with the staff in their class, and have a wide selection of reading materials to choose from.
 High quality literature is used across the curriculum to enhance the learning.
 Our trained teaching assistants offer interventions to support phonics and reading throughout the school.